CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2020-01-09-ubuntuhour.md

  * Discussed the upcoming Installfest and the preparations for it.
  * Gene discussed the possibility of obtaining some donated laptops.
 He will report back with the results.
- * A question was raised concerning how to create multiple launchers for Firefox that would go to specific URLs when launched which was answered.
+ * A question was raised concerning how to create multiple launchers for Firefox that would go to specific URLs when launched.
+The easiest way is to launch FireFox and select Edit and then Preferences from the drop down menu.
+Under Home select Custom URLs under Home Page and New Windows.
+Then place the desired URLs in the blank.
+That way when ever FireFox is launched those URLs will open up in a separate Tab or Window.
  * An individual who had purchased a computer with Ubuntu installed asked for assistance in how to do some simple tasks in Linux.
 We discussed that at length.

 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images/rsz_sv_ubuntuhour_2020-01-09_1.jpg)